 Children's voice is included in ISPs and EHCPs.
 Children are encouraged to comment on their views against their targets and suggest their own targets.
 Children are continually encouraged to express their concerns and views with any members of staff with whom they feel comfortable with.
 Children's views may be represented on a one-page profile which details strategies and what/ how they like to learn to help them in school.
 This is then shared with different members of staff who work with the child.
 The SENCo also completes pupil voice with the children to identify what is working well in school and how SEND provision can be improved further.
+Children with SEND are involved in pupil voice across the curriculum to ensure their voice is heard.
 Children are able to contribute ideas to their School Council member which is then shared during School Council meetings.